ProductBuilders/productbuilders/docs/contribute.md

 # How to Contribute

-Thank you for your interest in contributing to ProductBuilders!
-This open-source book thrives on community contributions and shared experiences.
+Thank you for your interest in contributing to Product Builders!
+This open-source guide thrives on community contributions and shared experiences.
+Just like our tagline says - "Anyone can build Apps!" - anyone can also contribute to making this resource better!

 ## Ways to Contribute

-There are many ways you can help improve this resource:
+There are many ways you can help improve this resource, regardless of your technical background:

 1. **Content Contributions**: Add new chapters, sections, or improve existing content
 2. **Case Studies**: Share your experience building products as a non-technical founder
 3. **Tool Reviews**: Document your experience with AI tools for product development
 4. **Error Corrections**: Fix typos, broken links, or clarify confusing sections
-5. **Translations**: Help translate the book into other languages
+5. **Translations**: Help translate the guide into other languages
+6. **User Testimonials**: Share how Product Builders helped you create your app

 ## Contribution Process